18F/fbopen/loaders/attachments/README.md

 ## Python Environment Setup

-This attachment loader is written in Python.
+These attachment loaders are written in Python.
 To follow these directions, you'll need Python >= 3.2 and pip.
 You'll also need a few requirements for lxml (Ubuntu/Debian package names below):